CPSLabGU/swift-fsmlib/README.md

 - Arrangements for composing multiple FSMs into coordinated systems
 - CMake build system integration for generated code
 - Layout and geometry types for graphical FSM editors
-- Round-trip serialisation via `.machine` and `.arrangement` directory bundles
+- Round-trip serialisation via `.machine`, `.arrangement`, and `.scxml` formats
+- Multi-namespace SCXML compatible with ScxmlEditor, Qt Creator, and other tools

 ## Installation